U.S. DTCC says barriers hinder full derivatives picture

 As derivatives are traded across borders, regulators must agree to share data held in repositories if they are to piece together a full picture of exposure.

-The U.S. Depository Trust & Clearing Corp (DTCC) has been building a global network of centers for banks and brokers to record derivatives transactions.
+The U.S. Depository Trust & Clearing Corp (DTCC) has been building a global network of centres for banks and brokers to record derivatives transactions.

 “There are fairly major impediments to data sharing at the moment,” Stewart Macbeth, president of DTCC’s Deriv/SERV unit told journalists on Wednesday.